 The second theory is that the pituitary releases corticosterone during stressful situations.
 This affects certain receptors and how they function in the cochlea.

-It is postulated that this affects the concentration of potassium in the blood vessels of the cochlear duct resulting in tinnitus.
+It is postulated that this affects the concentration of potassium in the cochlear duct’s blood vessels, resulting in tinnitus.

 Theory 3: Neuronal Plasticity